Last Updated on June 9, 2021 by Fiona Maclean

 As we tasted the 2008 Riserva, Guilia explained a little of the rules of the DOCG – that for the Riserva, the wine had to be aged for at least three years in barrels before bottling and then kept in cellar for a minimum of 6 months and that the exact vineyards for the DOCG appellation had to be identified in August, although harvest of the bottle that we were drinking wasn’t until 13th November.
 Wine is produced to respect the environment rather than in an aim to gain organic certification both because of the complexity of producing a DOCG wine and because Guilia doesn’t agree with some of the guidelines for organic wine production.

-The essence of the winemaking here is of an area in transition where farmers are learning to produce a more sophisticated product, where there are still teething problems, but where the passion and intent has already started to deliver fine wines.
-We sampled a thirty year old Trebianno from Valentini that was all at once aromatic, smooth and delicious.
-Founded in the 1950s, and probably the best regarded wine maker in the region, Valentini (now in the hands of Paolo the son of the founder Edoardo) demonstrates unequivocally that the wines from Abruzzo’s indigenous grapes and terroir are capable of excellence if treated with care and respect.
+The essence of the winemaking here is of an area in transition where farmers are learning to produce a more sophisticated product, where there are still teething problems, but where the passion and intent have already started to deliver fine wines.
+We sampled a thirty-year-old Trebianno from Valentini that was all at once aromatic, smooth and delicious.
+Founded in the 1950s, and probably the best-regarded winemaker in the region, Valentini (now in the hands of Paolo the son of the founder Edoardo) demonstrates unequivocally that the wines from Abruzzo’s indigenous grapes and terroir are capable of excellence if treated with care and respect.

-Of course there’s much more to Abruzzo than wine.
+Of course, there’s much more to Abruzzo than wine.
 But, a visit to the traditional cellars of Pierantonj and to one or two of the newer vineyards will give you a fascinating insight into the culture and lifestyle of this largely unknown area of Italy.
+It’s definitely worth taking a road trip from Rome to Abruzzo and there’s much more to explore beyond the wines

 I was invited to Abruzzo by the Consortium of the Wine Makers of Abruzzo.